Ex-FBI agent: Attacks from Trump ‘outrageous’ and ‘cruel’

 After the Clinton case concluded in July 2016, Strzok opened an investigation into whether the campaign of her Republican opponent was coordinating with Russia, conceiving the “Crossfire Hurricane” codename he says proved prescient.

-In the interview, Strzok said he wanted his book to lend insight into the Clinton probe, Russian election interference and, first and foremost, the counterintelligence threat that I see in Donald Trump.”
+In the interview, Strzok said he wanted his book to lend insight into the Clinton probe, Russian election interference and, “first and foremost, the counterintelligence threat that I see in Donald Trump.”

 “To do that,” he added, “I wanted to show the reader what happened but also why they should believe me.”